tonyvalderrama/TestingFramework/README.md

 - [Optional] Test automation approach: BDD;
   - *Note*: To do this, I'm using Cucumber for the tests
 - Assertions: Hamcrest;
+  - *Note*: Can be seen in the LoginPageStepDef class
 - [Optional] Loggers: SLF4J.